Looking for Employment or looking to change Employment?

 Whether you are looking to change from your current position or unemployed, it’s important to know the best way to present yourself in today’s job market.
 Keep reading for a few insider HR tips on how to successfully navigate the recruiting process and land the position you want.

 Once you have decided to go into job search mode, the first step is to update and shape up your resume.
-Create a resume that is brief and distinctive, focused on the future role you want and highlighting your accomplishments that support your ability to be successful in that future role.
+Create a resume that is brief and distinctive, focused on the future role you want, and highlighting your accomplishments that support your ability to be successful in that future role.
 Use a clean-looking format that is easy to scan through and see what matters most.
 Use bullet points rather than long sentences or paragraphs.
 Stay with a generally accepted format that recruiters are accustomed to seeing with your work experience listed chronologically.
-Show only your best, most relevant accomplishments, skills and experience on your resume.
+Show only your best, most relevant accomplishments, skills, and experience on your resume.
 Don’t try and cram every past undertaking & responsibility onto the page.
 When it comes to crafting your resume, remember you want it to be B.A.D.; Brief and Distinctive.

 Keep in mind there are two kinds of recruiters that will be looking at your resume; external recruiters that work outside of the business, such as a staffing firm, and internal recruiters (HR) that work inside the business.
 There are slight but key differences in what internal vs. external recruiters may look for in a resume.
-The internal recruiter may have a better understanding of the needs of the position, how it fits in the organization, budget and other dynamics such management style and desired personality fit.
+The internal recruiter may have a better understanding of the needs of the position, how it fits in the organization, budget, and other dynamics such as management style and desired personality fit.
 The external recruiter probably has less information to go by when assessing your resume for “fit or no fit”.
 Both types of recruiters are looking for the resume that best matches the requirements they’ve been given by the company or hiring manager.
 The external recruiter wants to find a resume that matches, so they can present it and get paid when the company hires you.
 The internal recruiter (HR) wants to find a resume that matches so they can fill a position with someone who brings value to the organization.
 A key difference is the internal recruiter has to “live with” the person that gets hired and is more accountable for a new hire’s success or failure.
 Understanding these differences and what type of recruiter you are dealing with should guide how you manage the recruiter/candidate relationship.

 So, what do recruiters look for when scanning a resume for the first time?
 A recent research study indicated that on average recruiters spend about 6 seconds scanning a resume.
 Six seconds is the average, often it’s much shorter if something on the resume doesn’t pop to the recruiter’s eye right away.
 That means you have less than 6 seconds to grab the recruiter’s attention enough to make them keep reading.